Stand Against Fear: Plot

-Krista Wilson (Sarah Chalke) is a cheerleading captain at Centennial High School who, along with other members of her squad, is subjected to sexual harassment by members of her the varsity football team, particularly captain Josh Kelly (Munro) and his buddy Nelson Doyle.
-When Krista's best friend Ruth, boarding a football team bus to pass out bottled water, gets manhandled badly, Krista later finds out that most of the cheerleaders have been undergoing such treatment.
+Krista Wilson (Sarah Chalke) is a cheerleading captain at Centennial High School who is subjected to sexual harassment by members of her the varsity football team, particularly captain Josh Kelly (Munro) and his friend Nelson Doyle.
+After Krista's best friend Ruth gets manhandled badly while passing out bottled water on a football team bus, Krista finds out that most of the squad has been dealing with such mistreatment.
 She reports the incident to new coach Ron Peters, who lightly talks it over with Josh, but the team captain denies it all.

 Undeterred, Josh and Nelson continue their campaign of harassment.
-The pair corner Krista in the girls' locker room.
-Josh pushes her against the lockers while Nelson holds her hands above her head, allowing Josh to freely run his hands all over Krista until Ruth intervened.
+The pair corner Krista in the girls' locker room, where Josh gropes her until Ruth intervenes.
 A terrified Krista tells her mother Anne (Shanna Reed), who is also a counselor at the school, what happened, and she brings it to the attention of both Coach Peters and principal Vicky Cooke.
-A meeting is later scheduled to address the accusations, but after Krista presents her story, Josh counters by claiming that her accusations were just a form of retaliation because he supposedly resisted advances Krista made towards him.
+A meeting is later scheduled to address the accusations, but after Krista presents her story, Josh counters by claiming that her accusations are just a form of retaliation because he supposedly resisted advances Krista made towards him.
 Siding with the football team, Ms. Cooke and Coach Peters decide to suspend the cheerleading squad for the remainder of the year.

 Outraged by the injustice, Anne discusses the idea of legal action with her husband Ted (Josh Taylor).
 Despite his initial reluctance, Ted comes around and agrees, but emphasizes that Ruth's testimony is key if they want the charges to stick.
 Realizing this, Anne tries to convince Ruth's mother Mona to come forward about what she saw, but Mona is greatly concerned about Ruth jeopardizing her college scholarship by doing so.
 Meanwhile, Krista's brother Kyle, who was recently given a coveted spot on the football team, seems to agree with Josh's version of what transpired and dismisses his sister's charges as false.